datatrail-jhu/00_intro/manuscript/00_welcome.md

 > "Data science is asking a question that can be answered with data, collecting and cleaning the data, studying the data, creating models to help understand and answer the question, and sharing the answer to the question with other people."

-The reason this field is growing so fast is that nearly every government, company, and organaization is now collecting data.
+The reason this field is growing so fast is that nearly every government, company, and organization is now collecting data.
 As the data have become cheaper and cheaper, the ability to analyze that data and find useful information has become a more and more valuable skill.
 But most people don't have training or experience sifting through big piles of data to make interesting and valuable discoveries.
 The people who can do this well are called data scientists.
 They have a job that is exciting, interesting, and promises to be in high demand for years to come.

 ### What is Chromebook Data Science?

-Data science is a fast growing and exciting profession.
+Data science is a fast-growing and exciting profession.
 But it can be a challenge to get into this career.
 Some of the biggest challenges are:

 * Finding out that data science is even a real career
 * Getting an education in data science can be costly and inconvenient